zhl003/crunchy-containers/examples/helm/primary/README.md

 Crunchy Data Solutions, INC. PROVIDES THIS GUIDE "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF NON INFRINGEMENT, MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.

-Radondb, Crunchy Data Solutions, Inc. and the Radondb Hippo Logo are trademarks of Crunchy Data Solutions, Inc.
+RadonDB, Crunchy Data Solutions, Inc. and the RadonDB Hippo Logo are trademarks of Crunchy Data Solutions, Inc.